charmoniumQ/PROBE/docs/benchmark_suite/README.md

 pagestyle: plain
 papersize: letter
 abstract: >
-  Computational provenance has many important applications, especially to reproducibiliy.
+  Computational provenance has many important applications, especially to reproducibility.
-  System-level provenance collectors claim to be able to track provenance data without requiring the user to change anything about their application.
+  System-level provenance collectors can track provenance data without requiring the user to change anything about their application.
-  Anecdotally, however, system-level provenance collectors are not commonly used in computational science.
+  However, system-level provenance collectors are not commonly used in computational science.
   This work aims to bring research in provenance collection closer to practice by evaluating prior work on a common benchmark subset and identifying gaps in prior work.
-  This subset can be used a goalposts for future work on system-level provenance collectors.
+  This subset can be used as goalposts for future work on system-level provenance collectors.
 ---

 # Introduction

 Within the computational science and engineering (CSE) community, there is a consensus that greater reproducibility is a pathway towards increased productivity and more impactful science [@nasem2019report].
 In the past decade, this has inspired a diverse range of research and development efforts meant to give us greater control over our software, including containers and virtual machines to capture environments [@boettiger2015introduction; @nust2020ten; @jansen2020curious; @satyanarayanan2023towards], package managers for fine-grained management of dependencies [@gamblin2015spack; @kowalewski2022sustainable], interactive notebooks and workflows [@beg2021using; @di2017nextflow; @koster2012snakemake], and online platforms for archiving and sharing computational experiments [@goecks2010galaxy; @stodden2012runmycode; @stodden2015researchcompendia; @chard2019implementing].
-In this work, we focus our attention on **computational provenance** as another complementary strategy for managing reproducibility across the research software lifecycle.
+In this work, we focus on **computational provenance** as another complementary strategy for managing reproducibility across the research software lifecycle.
-Computational provenance is the history of a computational task, describing the artifacts and processes that led to or influenced the end result [@freireProvenanceComputationalTasks2008]; the term encompasses a spectrum of tools and techniques ranging from simple logging to complex graphs decorated with sufficient detail to replay a computational experiment.
+Computational provenance is the history of a computational task, describing the artifacts and processes that led to or influenced the result [@freireProvenanceComputationalTasks2008]; the term encompasses a spectrum of tools and techniques ranging from simple logging to complex graphs decorated with sufficient detail to replay a computational experiment.

 Provenance data can provide crucial information about the hardware and software environments in which a code is executed.
-The use cases for this data are numerous, and many different tools for collecting it have independently developed.
-What has been lacking, however, is a rigorous comparison of those available tools and the extent to which they are practically usable in CSE application contexts^[DSK: usable globally or perhaps in particular situations?].
-In an effort to summarize the state of the art and to establish goalposts for future research in this area, our paper makes the following contributions:
+The use cases for this data are numerous and many different tools for collecting it have been independently developed.
+However a rigorous comparison of those available tools and the extent to which they are practically usable in CSE application contexts has been lacking from prior work.
+To summarize the state of the art and to establish goalposts for future research in this area, our paper makes the following contributions:

 - *A rapid review on available system-level provenance collectors*.
-  We identify 45 provenance collectors from prior work, classify their method-of-operation, and reproduce the ones that meet specific criteria.
+  We identify 45 provenance collectors from prior work, classify their method of operation, and attempt to reproduce the ones that meet specific criteria.
   We successfully reproduced 9 out of 15 collectors that met our criteria.

 - *A benchmark suite for system-level provenance collectors*:
-  Prior work does not use a consistent set of benchmarks; often publications use an overlapping set of benchmarks from prior work.
+  Prior work does not use a consistent set of benchmarks; publications often use an overlapping set of benchmarks from their prior work.
-  We find the superset of all benchmarks used in the prior work our rapid review identified, identify unrepresented areas, and find a statistically valid subset of the benchmark.
+  We find the superset of all benchmarks used in the prior work, identify unrepresented areas, and find a statistically valid subset of the benchmark.
-  Our benchmark subset is able to recover the original benchmark results within 5% of the acutal value 95% of the time, assuming errors are iid and normally distributed.
+  Our benchmark subset is able to recover the original benchmark results within 5% of the actual value 95% of the time.

 <!--
 - *A quantitative performance comparison of system-level provenance collectors against this suite*: